-Client Chosen Name: Last First Middle initial Name on Legal Documents: (if differe n t from above) Last First M iddle initial What are your pronouns? (e.g. he/him, she/her, they/them, etc.) What is your current gender identity be answered if you do (select all that apply) not wish to do so." ☐ Female/Woman ☐ Male/M☐ Choose not to disclose an Trans female/ Trans Won Other: nan Trans male/ Trans Mar n Nonbinary What sex were you assigned at birth: ☐ Female ☐ Male ☐ Intersex Staff will refer to you by your chosen different way? (e.g. "only use pronou vould like staff to refer to you in
+Client Channa Names Last First Middle initial Client Chosen Name: Last FIST Middle Initial Name on Legal Documents: (if different from above) Last First Middle initial What are your pronouns? (e.g. he/him, she/her, the y/them, etc.) The following questions about gender and sex as to capture the most accurate representation of the common of the c those who have lived a transger be answered if you do not w nder experience.
+These questions ar , , , , Trans female/ Trans Woman ☐ Trans male/ Trans Man Nonbinary Choose not to disclose Other: naishac naiswan What sex were you assigned at birth? ☐ Female ☐ Male ☐ Intersex Staff will refer to you by your chosen name and different way? (e.g. "only use pronouns in private d like staff to refer to you in